tomieq/ScriptInterpreter/README.md

 ```
 Above scripts will call `rotate` function 3 times

-## Can I have returned result from executed script?
+## Can I obtain the returned result from executed script?

 Yes, if your script returns any value, it will be mapped into `Value` and returned by `exec(_) function`.
 Let's say you have script like this: